- 1 What is lupus?

 - Quiet Lifestyle: stressors can aggravate the symptoms of the disease.
 It is recommended to rest a little more than usual, and avoid situations that create nervousness.

 - Sleep: The rest is necessary to alleviate the symptoms of the disease.
 It is recommended that people with lupus sleep 10 to 11 hours a day, and do a little nap during the day.
-Relaxing activities like yoga classes can also help treat lupus.
+Relaxing activities can also help treat lupus.

 - Avoid excessive sun exposure: exposure to ultraviolet rays as sun can trigger outbreaks.
 People with lupus should protect from sun and should avoid be directly exposed for hours.